 “I’m stopping drugs,” he says, shaking his head.
 “I done drugs ever since I was 17 years old.
 My family is all alcoholics.
 Then they came up with this other drug, the crack.
 I don’t do no crack.
 I did for 20 years.
 My sister’s still doing it.
 I don’t wanna go around her.
 I don’t wanna go ahead and indulge in them drugs.
 I’m really working on that.”

 The relationship between substance abuse and homelessness is not well understood.
-Not surprisingly, substance abuse is widespread in the homeless population.
+Unsurprisingly, substance abuse is widespread in the homeless population.
 A 1997 study by the Alcohol Research Group of the Western Consortium for Public Health found that the incidence of substance abuse among homeless adults is more than eight times higher than is found in the general population.

 Frequently cited as a cause of homelessness, substance abuse traditionally has been thought to increase in adults who become homeless.
-However, a 2004 study by the Johns Hopkins University School of Medicine suggests that, for the majority of adults who become homeless, levels of substance abuse, rather than increase, remain the same or diminish, though this is attributed more to a lack of resources than a conviction to cut back or stop.
+However, a 2004 study by the Johns Hopkins University School of Medicine suggests that, for the majority of adults who become homeless, levels of substance abuse, rather than increase, remain the same or diminish, though this is attributed more to a lack of resources than a conviction to cut back.

 What is more, substance abuse complicates medical conditions and their treatment, which makes treating the homeless particularly difficult, since someone who is homeless is likely to seek health care only after a medical condition has advanced to the point where it intrudes on his or her ability to meet basic survival needs.

 “We see that all the time,” Housenick says.
 “If I’ve got a person who is drinking and diabetic, the beer affects the diabetes, and the diabetes could be harming him and making him more depressed, and so he’s not being compliant with the medication.
-When you’re strongly in the grips of an addiction, that is the number one priority, and it doesn’t matter if your legs fall off.”
+When you’re strongly in the grips of an addiction, that is the No. 1 priority, and it doesn’t matter if your legs fall off.”

 Good Sam works hard to guard its clients’ anonymity, and homeless persons are not eager to discuss their hardships with outsiders.
 Of those who consent to be interviewed, few are completely forthcoming, and much of what they say is difficult to verify.
 Bring a camera to the large group that gathers each weekday morning in the parking lot adjacent the clinic and you stand a good chance of being greeted with anger and suspicion, if not outright threats.